skylonwolf/VM-control/README.md

 # VM-control
-#Its Original located in https://github.com/giovtorres/kvm-install-vm
+#Its Original is located in https://github.com/giovtorres/kvm-install-vm
-#
+#Because I am not good at Git, I couldn't share its source by Git process

-kvm-install-vm
+# kvm-install-vm
 A bash wrapper around virt-install to build virtual machines on a local KVM hypervisor.
 You can run it as a normal user which will use qemu:///session to connect locally to your KVM domains.

 Tested on the latest Fedora.